S k i l l

 k) 5x² − 7x − 6 = (5x + 3)(x − 2)

 Solution.
-The binomial factors will have this form:
+The binomial factors will look like this:

 (x a)(x b)

-What are the factors of 10?
-Let us hope that they are 2 and 5:
+Now, what are the factors of 10?
+Let us try 2 and 5:

 Problem 4.
 Factor.
 Again, the order of the factors does not matter.